EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

-A more granular way to use the caching framework is by caching the output of individual views. ``django.views.decorators.cache`` defines a ``cache_page`` decorator that will automatically cache the view's response for you.
-It's easy to use::
+A more granular way to use the caching framework is by caching the output of individual views. ``django.views.decorators.cache`` defines a ``cache_page`` decorator that will automatically cache the view\'s response for you.
+It\'s easy to use::

     from django.views.decorators.cache import cache_page